 Health At Every Size: The Surprising Truth About Your Weight, $8.29 on Amazon

 Linda Bacon, PhD, explores the surprising truth about weight.

 Not everyone is on board though.
 Many nutritionists believe framing weight loss as a negative objective isn’t helpful for those who should try to lose weight for particular health issues.
-There’s also this study, led by an associate professor of nutrition and director of the dietetics program at Texas Southern University in Houston, which suggests people who focus on calories in calories out method lost weight compared to those who actually gained or maintained their weight on the intuitive eating plan.
+There’s also this study, led by an associate professor of nutrition and director of the dietetics program at Texas Southern University in Houston, which suggests people who focus on calories in calories out method lost weight compared to those who actually gained or maintained their weight on the intuitive eating plan, where counting calories is not the point.
 (It’s worth noting she decided to do the study after a number of her friends and clients began enrolling in intuitive eating programs).

 In terms of intuitive eating tips, I can tell you what’s been the easiest part of the diet for me, which was realizing if you listen, your body really does tell you what choices it wants you to make.
 McDonald’s five times a week, no veggies and mounds of scallion cream cheese just doesn’t make me feel good, as it turns out.

 Header image courtesy of Iryna Melnyk/Shutterstock.